Entwicklungsleiter/howto_build_a_website_on_wordpress/README.md

-# How I built a website on wordpress
+# How to build a website on wordpress

-## a documentation how I installed wordpress from dockerhub, configured the server and built a website on it
+## A documentation how I configured the server, installed wordpress and built a website on it

-BTW: The website I am talking about is [https://www.bicycle-touring-howto.com](https://www.bicycle-touring-howto.com).
-I don't want to make a secret about it.
+The website I am talking about is [https://www.bicycle-touring-howto.com](https://www.bicycle-touring-howto.com).

-## Chapters:
+## Existing chapters:

 - [setup DNS and webserver hosting](./dns_and_server_hosting.md) (DNS, Hetzner cloud)
 - [server configuration basics](./server_configuration.md) (users, ssh, docker, folder structure, swap, network check)
 - [webserver configuration](./webserver_configuration.md) (letsencrypt, haproxy, wordpress install from dockerhub)

+## Comming up chapters:

 - wordpress first settings, cleanup default plugins and templates
 - plan the website, install OceanWP and plugins
 - build the website using Elementor (free version)